labsyspharm/vae-paper/README.md

 ```
  Note: ~313GB of storage space is required to download the complete file set.

- To re-run any of the notebooks in Jupyter Lab, double click on a .ipynb file at the left of the screen and the notebook will open at the right.
-Next, click the double-arrow button at the top of the notebook to restart the kernel and run all cells.
+ To re-run any of the notebooks in Jupyter Lab, first double click on a .ipynb file at the left of the screen and the notebook will open at the right.
+Then, click the double-arrow button at the top of the notebook to restart the kernel and run all cells.
 Notebook output will be saved to a folder called `output` at the top level of the repository.

 ---

 ## MORPHӔUS source code and demo

-Source code for the [MORPHÆUS data analysis pipeline](https://github.com/labsyspharm/vae) is freely available for academic re-use under the MIT license on GitHub and is archived on Zenodo.
+[MORPHÆUS](https://github.com/labsyspharm/vae) source code is freely available for academic re-use under the MIT license on GitHub and is archived on Zenodo.

-To demo the pipeline, be sure that the input data files have been downloaded as described above, then change directories to the `demo` directory and run the following command:
+To demo the data analysis pipeline, be sure that the input data files have first been downloaded as described above, then change directories to the `demo` directory and run the following command:
 ```bash
 vae config.yml
 ```